myueen/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Initialize a Rust Project
+1. Check Rust version using this commend: ```rustc --version``` in terminal or command prompt.

-1. Run this following commands in your terminal (inside the container).
+2. Run this following commands in your terminal (inside the container).
 This command creates a new directory and project called *hello_cargo*.

     ```console
     cargo new hello_cargo --vcs none